phramusca/CookAndFreeze/README.md

 Of course, you can create those manually (you can get generate uuids with [https://www.guidgenerator.com/](https://www.guidgenerator.com/)).

-- Use GLabels to generate and print your labels:
+- Use GLabels to print your labels:
   - Open a glabel project:
     - If you are using "24 Etiquettes Congélation" Ref.
 316656 from Casino, you can use [labels/CookAndFreeze.glabels](labels/CookAndFreeze.glabels) file
     - Otherwise, create a new glabel project (there are plenty of available templates or you can create your own quite easily)